xailient-public/docs/docs/container.md

 We recommend this option for users who don't have access to an IoT device or Linux VM, or that simply want to be able to use a Xailient SDK from their Mac or Windows computers.

+## Options for Docker Container Implementation

+There are two options available for you to choose from

+### Option 1: Use our pre-build image for batch processing

 The latest version (1.0.1) of our container enables users to **batch process images and videos** using their own custom trained model.

+For more details, refer to [Overview of the Xailient SDK Container](https://xailient-docs.readthedocs.io/en/latest/container.html#overview-of-the-xailient-sdk-container) section of this page.

+### Option 2: Build a customized Docker container

+Use example scripts to customize and build your own version of the docker container.
+You can tailor it as per your requirements.

+For more details, refer to the [example scripts](https://github.com/XailientPublic/example_scripts/tree/master/XailientDockerAPI/docker_x86_64).

+!!! note
+      The remainder of this page explains about **Option 1: Use our pre-build image for batch processing**

 ## Overview of the Xailient SDK Container